SeldonIO/seldonio.github.com/runtime-recommendation.md

     },
     "recTagToStrategy": {}
 }
+EOF

+seldon-cli rec_alg --action commit --client-name ml100k
 {% endhighlight %}

- **Algorithm** :  `recentMfRecommender`
+## Recent Activity  Matrix Factorization Scorer<a name="matrix-factorization-recent"></a>
- **Description** :  Uses the recent item interactions to create a snapshot latent representation of the user from the item factors and use that to recommend new content.
+Uses the recent item interactions to create a snapshot latent representation of the user from the item factors and use that to recommend new content.

 Optional config setting for this algorithm are:

  * `io.seldon.algorithm.general.numrecentactionstouse` : integer - number of recent item interactions to use to score against

-Example config:
+Example activation of a runtime scorer for a client ml100k:

-{% highlight json %}
+{% highlight bash %}
+cat <<EOF | seldon-cli rec_alg --action create --client-name ml100k -f -
 {
     "defaultStrategy": {
         "algorithms": [
             {